spsprinkles/spsprinkles.github.io/_posts/2021/2021-10-19-event-registration.md

 **Original Developers**
 _Michael Wilson & Josh Gardner_

-# Build
+# Custom Solution

-The solution is designed to be further customized.
+The solution is designed to be used as is or further customized.
+[Click here](https://github.com/spsprinkles/event-registration) to access the code repository.
+This solution builds on top of the [Basic Dashboard](https://dattabase.com/examples/#basic-dashboard) walkthrough.
 To create your own the instance of the solution, follow the steps below.

-1. Fork the solution and clone it to your machine
+1. [Fork the solution](https://github.com/spsprinkles/event-registration) and clone it to your machine
 2. Install the libraries: `npm i`
 3. Link TypeScript: `npm link typescript`
 4. Build the Solution: `npm run all`